• Skip to primary navigation

 Go to Thermoworks

-For other special meal main dishes, check out Roasted Turkey Breast, Crock Pot Glazed Ham, Seared and Roasted Filet Mignon, Seared and Roasted New York Strip Steak, or Chicken Parmesan.
-Or fire up the grill for Grilled Grilled Ribeye, Grilled Filet Mignon, or a Grilled Pork Tenderloin.
+For other special meal main dishes, check out Roasted Turkey Breast, Crock Pot Glazed Ham, Pan Seared Filet Mignon, New York Strip in the oven, or Chicken Parmesan.
+Or fire up the gas grill for Grilled Ribeye, Grilled Filet Mignon, or Grilled Pork Tenderloin.

 This recipe is featured in Thanksgiving Recipes, Christmas Recipes, and Easter Recipes roundups.

-You probably will have some because you have fat from the meat and butter in a 500° oven.
-Fat is going to hit hot metal somewhere and smoke.
+You probably will have some smoke because you have fat from the meat and butter during the searing.
+The fat is going to hit hot metal and smoke.

 You have some choices about if this smokes too much for you: